parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 size is easily the most significant determinant of effort, cost, and schedule.
 The kind of software you're developing comes in second, and personnel factors are a close third.
 The programming language and environment you use are not first-tier influences on project outcome, but they are a first-tier influence on the estimate.
 </blockquote>

-So, in order of importance to project "difficulty" or probability of success:
+So, in order of importance to project "difficulty" or probability of failure:

 1. **size** (smaller is better obviously)
 2. **type of software** (xray machine? space probe? crappy website you and your little buddies make?)